APwhitehat/openMP-IRC/README.md

 To setup Server , one needs to compile server.cpp with server.h . <br>
-Simple right ? , NO it gets a little tricky your gcc version must support openMP and copilation needs to done with an
+Simple right ? , NO it gets a little tricky your gcc version must support openMP and compilation needs to done with an
 <code> -fopenmp </code> option

 Refer <a href="https://www.dartmouth.edu/~rc/classes/intro_openmp/compile_run.html" > how to compile openMP Programs</a>